dylanpieper/shinysurveyjs/README.md

 Deploy survey applications using [SurveyJS](https://surveyjs.io) and [Shiny](https://shiny.posit.co) for R with advanced database integration.

+⚠️ This is a development project I created at the University of Pittsburgh.
+I am no longer actively working on it.
+Use at your own risk, especially with respect to security or compliance.
+See [surveydown](https://surveydown.org/) for a more mature survey project using Shiny.

 ## Overview

 shinysurveyjs bridges the gap between SurveyJS's frontend for survey creation and Shiny's backend for data plumbing, enabling individuals and organizations to deploy survey applications with: